tunroam/paper/intersection_report_spec/306supplicant.md

 or has no option/rights to disable validation;
 it needs different values for the identities and password fields.

-Anonymous identity example:
+In the following example of an anonymous identity, the flag character (`b`) indicates the request needs to be proxied:
 ```
 11443b@<FQDN-EAP-SERVER>
 ```

-The identity is not exposed to the AP.
+The (regular) identity is not exposed to the AP but only seen by the server providing the certificate.
-The realm part (`<FQDN-EAP-SERVER>`) MUST be the same for both identities from +tbl:wificonf
+The realm part (`<FQDN-EAP-SERVER>`) MUST be the same for both identities from +@tbl:wificonf
 (as described in section *[Identities]*).
 The user part of the identity and the password
 MAY